 services occur at 5 p.m.
 When Daylight Savings Time (DST)

 Shabbat is a gift, an opportunity to transition from the realm of the mundane to the sacred, to set aside weekday pressures – our overfull email Inboxes, our “to do” lists – and to rejuvenate our spirits, reconnect with family and friends, and reflect upon what is most meaningful in life.

 Each Friday, at 6:30 p.m., we gather to welcome Shabbat.

-Kabbalat Shabbat services at Beth Sholom are generally casual; sneakers and jeans are more common than suits and starched shirts.
+Kabbalat Shabbat services at Beth Sholom are casual; come as you are!
 The warmth of Beth Sholom’s Gronowski Family Chapel enhances the mood, and the experience is as haimish (Yiddish for unpretentious and friendly) as it is affecting.

 Shabbat morning services are held every Saturday at 9 a.m., and take place in the heart of the CBS community, our Sanctuary.
 The dramatic space was designed with the layout of early synagogues in mind, which encouraged worshippers to daven (pray) in a more communal way.
 The seating area of the Sanctuary sweeps up in an arc to the north and south of the bimah so that congregants face one another as well as the service leaders, thereby bringing the entire community together in song and prayer.

 Every Shabbat service is followed by a community Kiddush in Koret Hall.

 Our congregation reads from the Torah every Shabbat.
 We pride ourselves on being one of the few non-Orthodox congregations that retains the integrity of the traditional Torah service by conducting a full reading (K’riat HaTorah

 on Shabbat morning.
 In addition, the Torah is read during morning minyan on Mondays and Thursdays.